simonmichael/hledger/hledger/Hledger/Cli/Commands/Aregister.md

 Transactions making a net change of zero are not shown by default;
 add the `-E/--empty` flag to show them.

+For performance reasons, column widths are chosen based on the first 100 lines;
+this means unusually wide values in later lines can cause visual discontinuities as column widths are adjusted.
+If you want to ensure perfect alignment, at the cost of more time and memory, use the `--align-all` flag.

 This command also supports the
 [output destination](hledger.html#output-destination) and
 [output format](hledger.html#output-format) options.